 Some of the probable ways of knowing if your child has ABS include:

-- Crease marks on parts of the body of your child such as the hand, legs or fingers
+- Crease marks on your child’s body, such as the hands, legs or fingers

 - A gap on the head or torso

 - The size of the limbs is unequal